kaiAsmOne/ELKAnalytics/README.md

 ## 3: Configure Kibana

 In order to configure Kibana to talk with Elasticsearch we have to start with authentication.
 In the previous section we configured and started elasticsearch.
-Elasticsearch has a builtin user for Kibana.
+Elasticsearch has a builtin user for Kibana and we will use the associated token key for Auth.

 Fetch a token / key for the kibana user